-A Long-Term Program Plan appeals to many students because it seems like a way to stay “on track.”
-However, changes of major direction are common and students often find ways to enhance their degree that require re-thinking their approach to scheduling classes.
-Because of this, creating a long-term program plan too early is not always the best use of a student’s time.
+Long-term program planing appeals to many students because it seems like a way to stay “on track.”
+That said, changes of major direction are common and students often find ways to enhance their degree that require re-thinking their approach to scheduling classes.
+Because of this, creating a long-term program plan too early is not always the best use of your time.

-Suggestions for first year freshmen: If you’re still exploring majors, it’s perfectly fine to focus on planning your next semester instead of creating a long-term plan!
-If you’ve narrowed it down to one or two majors, focusing on a two-year plan can be a great way to map out your prerequisites for your intended major as well as an alternate major option.
+Suggestions for first year freshmen: If you are still exploring majors, it is perfectly fine to focus on planning your next semester instead of creating a long-term plan!
+If you have narrowed it down to one or two majors, focusing on a two-year plan can be a great way to map out your prerequisites for your intended major as well as one or two alternate major options.

 The best reasons to create a Long-Term Program Plan:

-You may need to extend your time and want to see if you’ll hit the unit ceiling
+You may need to extend your time and want to see if you will hit the unit ceiling

-IMPORTANT REMINDER: How courses fulfill GE and major/minor requirements can change over time.
+IMPORTANT REMINDER: How courses fulfill requirements can change over time.
+For example, a course may count for a breadth one semester, but not in a future semester.
 It is critical to confirm that a course still counts for the same requirements at the time you take the course.